Sh1n0e/HomeLab/README.md

   - Nginx Proxy Manager
   - Portainer CE
 - Main reason is so that I can also run multiple instances of VM's to conduct certain tasks.
 So far I have managed to create a separate VM using Open Media Vault to host SMB shares that currently Jellyfin uses when hosting Shows and Movies.

+08/30/25:
+- Created a dashboard that displays services currently being run within my homelab and is available to see to the public via cloudflared tunnel.
+- Created a self-hosted Nextcloud instance to have a local cloud.
+- Implemented API integration with the following:
+  - Nextcloud: shows free space available, active users, files and shared items
+  - Proxmox: number of VMs up and operating, Linux Containers runing, CPU utilization and memory utilization
+  - Portainer: Display containers running, containers stopped, and total containers